c-kruse/c-kruse/content/posts/SensuGoNeedsAQueue.md

 Watchers allow clients to subscribe to a stream of changes made in the etcd key-value store.
 In round robin scheduling each sensu backend creates a watcher for each round robin check in order to watch for a trigger to the next ring advancement.
-Watchers tend to impact an etcd node's memory utilization.
-As with leases, this excess memory utilization can cause excessive leader elections in under-provisioned environments.
-Depending on the particulars of the deployment this can result in all sorts of issues, from etcd nodes crashing with OOM errors to causing excessive leader elections as nodes struggle to keep up.
+Watchers tend to mainly impact an etcd node's memory utilization.
+Sensu's usage patterns can put a surprisingly high memory demands on an etcd database.
+In under-provisioned environments the memory impact of many round robin schedulers and their watchers can overwhelm a cluster, causing individual nodes to crash and the cluster to fall behind.

 ## Tl;dr